Q. Would Jim be a guest at my convention or event?

 Q. Are Jim’s books available in audio format?

 A. Yes!
 The complete catalogue is available through the Jim-Butcher.com store!
-The Dresden Files series is read by James Marsters (of Buffy fame) and the Codex Alera is performed by Kate Reading.
+Most of the Dresden Files series is read by James Marsters (of Buffy fame), with the exception of Ghost Story, which is read by John Glover.
+The Codex Alera is performed by Kate Reading.

-Q. What’s this about a Dresden Files graphic novel, or What is “Welcome to the Jungle”?
+Q. What’s this about a Dresden Files graphic novel?

-Jim’s novels are also getting the graphic novel treatment.
+Jim’s first two novels also got the graphic novel treatment.
 Storm Front is available in two volumes, illustrated by Ardian Syaf and Brett Booth.
 You can buy the hardcover compilation in two volumes from our store.
 Fool Moon is also available in two volumes, illustrated by Chase Conley and published by Dynamite Entertainment.
-Next up is an original piece called “Ghoul, Goblin,” which takes place between Fool Moon and Grave Peril.

 Q. When will we get new episodes of the TV show?